lionking0105/sapphire-ai/README.md

 ### Important Note

 For me this project served as an opportunity for me to improve my front-end software engineering skills, leading to a product with a polished and user-friendly interface.
 Consequently, the back-end development, while functional, is less comprehensive, reflecting the focus on the aesthetic and interactive aspects of the application.
+Similarly, there are many placeholder elements of the UI.

 A secondary goal of this project was to explore the Open AI API and potential for sales and marketing technology.

-**Note, this isn't in a polished state, as I only spent about 8 hours on this.**
+**Again, this isn't in a super polished state, as I only spent about 8 hours building this.**

 ## Table of Contents